Skip to main content

 About the project

 Novel crystalline photonic devices offer exciting opportunities for creating efficient lasers and manipulating the properties of light.
-Pulsed Laser Deposition (PLD) is an extraordinary technique using light to create new materials.
+Pulsed Laser Deposition (PLD) is an extraordinary technique using light to create new materials and devices.

-This project is aimed at developing new composite active-crystal structures and devices with advanced functionality and to advance the understanding and development of scalable concepts for growing single-crystal structures.
-This will enable a new generation of laser systems and advanced Photonics applications.
+We seek a talented individual to help us advance the understanding and development of scalable concepts for engineering crystal structures that will be enabling for a new generation of laser systems and advanced Photonics applications.